socadk/design-practice-repository/activities/DPR-ArchitecturalDecisionCapturing.md

 ### Context
 Each software system has an architecture, which is defined by the set of [architectural decisions](https://en.wikipedia.org/wiki/Architectural_decision) made.
 Hopefully, these decisions are made consciously and continuously, and consensus is reached about them.
 This decision making progress should be recorded to avoid knowledge vaporization.

-*Note:* Not all organizations can or want to follow a "products over projects" philosophy; team members come and go, e.g., external consultants.
+*Discussion:* Not all organizations can or want to follow a "products over projects" philosophy; team members come and go, e.g., external consultants.
 Some of these tend to apply the "I know better, why haven't you done this and that?" tactic when joining and forget to document their legacy when leaving.
 Keeping a decision log current is a good safety belt in such (and similar) situations.

 ### Purpose (When to Use and When not to Use)

-*As a technical team lead (architect, lead developer, product manager), I want to keep track of the results of all architecture design activities in a compact and searchable form so that newcomers can get a quick overview of the key decisions made and the entire team (and interested external stakeholders) have a single point of reference when making follow-on decisions.*
+> *As a technical team lead (architect, lead developer, product manager), I want to keep track of the results of all architecture design activities in a compact and searchable form so that newcomers can get a quick overview of the key decisions made, and the entire team (and interested external stakeholders) has a single point of reference when making follow-on decisions.*

-From a quality point view, look for accountability (of decision makers), consistency (between decisions, between decisions and implementation artifacts), and continuity (or currentness of the design artifacts).

 There are no reasons not to capture decisions.
 Two variants exist, *continuous architectural decision capturing* and *stage-based architectural decision capturing*.
 A stage refers to a phase or iteration, for instance a sprint in Scrum and other agile methods.